CoolPluginsTeam/translate-words/readme.txt

 * **SEO-Optimized for Multilingual Sites** – Generate search-friendly URLs for every language to improve visibility in Google.
 * **Lightweight & Optimized for Speed** – Linguator is built with performance in mind and doesn’t slow down your pages or website loading time.

-=Is Linguator still in beta? =
-No, Linguator is not in beta stage.
-The core features are ready to use, and we’re still improving stability, performance, and adding more integrations based on user feedback.

 == Changelog ==